German Shepherd Shih Tzu Mix: Traits and Training Tips

 German Shepherd Shih Tzu Health

-When considering the health of a German Shepherd Shih Tzu mix, it’s important to dispel the myth that mixed breeds are always healthier.
-While they may have some advantages, they are not immune to health issues.
-Prospective owners should inquire about the parents’ health history from the breeder to better understand potential risks.
+When thinking about the health of a German Shepherd Shih Tzu mix, it’s important to know that mixed breeds aren’t always healthier than purebreds.
+While they might have some benefits, they can still face health problems.
+If you’re considering this mix, ask the breeder about the parents’ health history to get an idea of potential risks.

 German Shepherd Shih Tzu Diet & Nutrition